Bucerius Law School is Germany's top-ranked law school. Its graduates are among the most sought-after in Germany and abroad.

 Ph.D. studies toward the Dr. jur. under certain circumstances also open to business graduates of the Bucerius Master of Law and Business.

-- At least one year of post-graduate work experience
+- At least 1-3 years of post-graduate work experience

-For tips and insider information on how to apply sign up for our quarterly Applicant's Accomplice.
+For tips and insider information on how to apply sign up for our Newsletter for Prospective Students Applicant's Accomplice.

 Application Deadline: March 31st